KILTprotocol/sdk-js/packages/jsonld-suites/README.md

 Data sovereignty and interoperability

-# Verifiable Credentials Compatibility Package
+# Linked Data Proofs Compatibility Package

-This package helps you to translate KILT credentials to the popular [Verifiable Credential](https://www.w3.org/TR/vc-data-model/) format and structure.
+This package helps integrating KILT credentials with the popular `@digitalbazaar/vc` library (formerly known as `vc-js`) for issuing and verifying Verifiable Credentials and related tool chain (`jsonld-signatures`, `crypto-ld` & `jsonld`).
-It provides you with tools to export your existing KILT credentials to the widely understood Verifiable Credential, produce Verifiable Presentations from a Verifiable Credential, and to verify the associated proofs.
+It provides you with Linked Data Proof suites and documentLoader implementations that act as plugins to these libraries, enhancing them with support for the proof types and DIDs used in KILT credentials.

 ## Installation